Jane Manning James: Journey west and life in Utah

 Jane and her husband Isaac divorced in 1870, and upon Isaac's departure from Utah shortly after, Jane was given custody of their children and of most of the couple's property and assets.
 Within four years of the divorce James was married to her son Sylvester's father-in-law, widower Frank Perkins.
 Perkins and his first wife Esther had originally been brought to Utah as slaves by Reuben Perkins, an early Mormon settler, and his family.
 James' relationship with Perkins lasted less than two years, the couple divorced in 1876, after which time she reverted to her former married name.
 Throughout the next few decades, James struggled to care for the remaining children at home as a single parent.
 She sold the family farm in 1872 and moved closer to the city in order to save money.
 During these years James both managed a household of children and small grandchildren, and also worked as a domestic servant in order to make ends meet.
 In addition, she made the family's soap, clothing, and raised vegetables in a small garden.
-Half of her children had predeceased her by 1875, and two of her grandchildren had passed away as well.
+Half of her children had predeceased her by 1875, and two of her grandchildren had died as well.
 After a twenty-year absence, James' first husband Isaac returned to Utah very ill, and lived with Jane until his death in 1891, and though the two never remarried his funeral was held at her home.

 James remained active in the church, and participated extensively in the Relief Society and other church-affiliated women's organizations.
 In 1893, James completed her autobiography with the help of fellow church member Elizabeth Roundy.
 She also contributed financially to the building of the Logan, Manti, and St. George temples.
 In her later life, both she and her brother Isaac J. Manning received reserved seats near the front and center of the Salt Lake Tabernacle for church services.
 James remained a strong supporter of Joseph Smith throughout her life, calling him "the finest man I ever saw on earth."

 Jane Elizabeth Manning James died April 16, 1908, in Salt Lake City.
 Church President Joseph F. Smith spoke at her funeral, where he declared that she would receive all her temple blessings in the eternities and become a "white and beautiful person," reflecting the theology of the Church on race at the time.
 According to The Deseret News, her funeral was attended by many.